Compassionate Neighbours is an award winning Community Volunteering programme designed to help alleviate loneliness and isolation in East London.

 ‘It’s a natural friendship.
 You can’t buy that.
 It’s a real, true friendship and that is what I love about compassionate neighbours.’
 (Judea, community member)

 'My compassionate neighbour has been very good for me, someone to talk to when things have been difficult.
-I’ve definitely been more social since meeting her, I feel more alive and we’ve been on a few trips to the local shops.’
+I’ve been more social since meeting her, I feel more alive and we’ve been on a few trips to the local shops.’
 (Michael, community member).

 Our advice to others

 Our advice to others thinking of setting up a compassionate neighbours project would be to stay true to the principles and make sure the model is delivered according to these.
-It should also be recognised that because the principles are based on a community development model, the project will change and evolve but that is OK, as long as the core principals remain in place and are adhered to.
+It should also be recognised that because the principles are based on a community development model, the project will change and evolve but that is OK, as long as the core principles remain in place and are adhered to.